zhangxin-xd/Dataset-Pruning-TDDS/README.md

 After the computation, you will obtain two `.npy` files storing sorted sample indexes and their respective importance scores.

-The implementation on ImageNet-1K dataset is based on the [timm](https://github.com/huggingface/pytorch-image-models)
+For the implementation of ImageNet-1K dataset please refer [timm](https://github.com/huggingface/pytorch-image-models).

 If you have any questions, please feel free to connect with me! 🤗
 ## 🙋🏻‍♀️ Citation